sf-dragonflies-2015/rails-asset-pipeline/readme.md

 * `app/assets` - First party assets that are specific to your app
 * `lib/assets` - First party libraries that are written by your team or company that may be used across projects
 * `vendor/assets` - Third party assets like javascript libraries or CSS frameworks
-* `public/assets` - Where compiled assets are placed by the asset pipeline to be served as static assets in production
 * You don't need to do anything in the layout to get assets included
+* Assets are placed here by the asset pipeline to be served as static assets in production: `public/assets`

 ### Manifest files